 4. Low ambient temperature

-If your AC freezes only on cool evenings and runs fine on hot days, this is your cause.
-Fix: thermostat with low-temp lockout, or just don’t run cooling below 65°F outdoor temp.
-Heat pumps with proper controls don’t have this problem because they cycle differently in shoulder season.
+The fix is a thermostat with a low-temp lockout, or simply not running cooling below 65°F outdoor temp.
+Heat pumps with proper controls handle this better because they cycle differently in shoulder season.

 5. Failed blower motor or capacitor